iamtusharchaudhary/Web-Development-Guide/Overview Web Development/Introduction/Backend Development/readme.md

 </ul>
 <br/>
 Backend Developer handling tasks such as server management, database interactions, and security measures.
 They enable communication between the front-end and back-end, ensuring the overall performance and functionality of the web application.
 A Back-End developer handles servers, databases, and APIs.
 In short, one who stores and organizes data communicates with the UI (Front-End) and performs server-side management.

+# APIs , Server and Middleware
+**Server Management**: Knowledge of how to configure, manage, and deploy servers is crucial.
+This includes understanding web servers like Apache, Nginx, and cloud-based solutions.

+RESTful APIs and GraphQL: Creating and consuming APIs is a significant part of backend development.
+REST and GraphQL are popular methodologies for designing web APIs for applications to communicate with the server.
+Middleware: Middleware functions to handle requests and responses within your application’s request-response cycle.
+Understanding middleware is key for tasks like authentication, data processing, and routing.